The following regulations are designed to facilitate the completion of suitable honors projects in mathematics:

 - Substantial additions to theses made after the date on which they are due to the Department can be done only in exceptional circumstances and require permission of the Department.
 When allowed, the additions should not cause the thesis to exceed the fifty-page limit.
 The additions need to be acknowledged at the end of the “Corrections” section in a separate list preceded by the statement “The following portions of the corrected thesis differ substantially from the version originally submitted.”

 - A pdf of the corrected copy of the thesis and list of corrections must be emailed to the department chair.
-In Spring 2022, the deadline for sending this copy is 5:00pm on Wednesday, May 11th.
-The final version of the thesis must be submitted electronically to the College's thesis repository system by 5:00pm on the last day of classes of the Spring semester.
+In Spring 2023, the deadline for sending this copy is 5:00pm on Tuesday, May 9th.
+The final version of the thesis must be submitted electronically to the Registrar's Office by 5:00pm on Thursday, May 11th.

 - The honors candidate will make references pertaining to the thesis available to interested faculty upon request.
 Such requests need to be honored promptly.